microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-03.md

 - On the Monitoring configuration page, select Azure Monitor agent and select a data collection rule from the Data collection rule dropdown.

->**Note** Make sure the students select **Azure Monitor agent** here and NOT Log Analytics agent.
+>**Note** Make sure the students select **Azure Monitor agent** here and NOT the Log Analytics agent.
 Make sure the students select the same Log Analytics workspace that they used in previous challenges.

 ![Enabling VM insights with Azure Monitor agent in Azure Portal](../Images/03-01-VM-Insights.png)